Why The ‘Scream’ Movies are a Great First Franchise for New Horror Fans

 Appealing to Teens

-The Scream sequels follow in this tradition by naming and then breaking the rules.
-For instance, Scream 2, contains a scene in a film class where characters discuss the best and worst sequels of all time and later, explains how to narrow down the suspects in a mystery/horror sequel (From the trailer of Scream 2 via IMDB: “Number one: the body count is always bigger.
+The Scream sequels follow in this tradition by naming and then breaking more horror movie rules.
+For instance, Scream 2, contains a scene in a film class where characters discuss the best and worst sequels of all time and later, explains how to narrow down the suspects in a mystery/horror sequel (from the trailer of Scream 2via IMDB: “Number one: the body count is always bigger.
 Number two: the death scenes are always much more elaborate - more blood, more gore - *carnage candy*.
 And number three: never, ever, under any circumstances, assume the killer is dead.”)

 Testing Your Gag Reflex